WebOfTrustInfo/rwot3-sf/draft-documents/did-implementer-draft-10.md

 1. DID method specifications MUST include their own Privacy Considerations sections, if only to point to the general privacy considerations in this section.

-2. The DID method privacy section MUST discuss any subsection of section 5 of [RFC 6973 ](https://tools.ietf.org/html/rfc6973)[t](https://tools.ietf.org/html/rfc6973)hat could apply in a method-specific manner.
+2. The DID method privacy section MUST discuss any subsection of section 5 of [RFC 6973](https://tools.ietf.org/html/rfc6973)[t](https://tools.ietf.org/html/rfc6973) that could apply in a method-specific manner.
 The subsections to consider are: *surveillance, stored data compromise, unsolicited traffic, misattribution, correlation, identification, secondary use, disclosure, exclusion*.

 ## 10.2 Keep Personally-Identifiable Information (PII) Off-Ledger